Things to do in Chicago Jan. 18-24: The Mix

 - The Chicago International Puppet Theater Festival, the largest event of its kind in North America, returns Jan.
 18-28 with performances, special events and exhibits at venues big and small around the city.
 The roster is loaded with national and international performers and intriguing productions including Wakka Wakka’s “The Immortal Jellyfish Girl,” Tarish “Jeghetto” Pipkins’ “The Hip Hopera of SP1N0K10,” Papermoon Puppet Theatre’s “A Bucket of Beetles,” Alex and Olmsted’s “Marooned!
 A Space Comedy,” Basil Twist’s “Book of Mountain and Seas” and much more.
 For tickets and a complete roster, visit chicagopuppetfest.org.

-- In October 2012, actress Dana Delaney begins corresponding via Twitter with a 13-year-old fan who was in a desperate medical situation.
+- In October 2012, actress Dana Delany begins corresponding via Twitter with a 13-year-old fan who was in a desperate medical situation.
 The online friendship, which also included his family members, is relayed in “Highway Patrol,” a new play culled from the digital archive of hundreds of tweets, direct messages and emails.
-Co-created by Delaney, playwright Jen Silverman, director Mike Donahue and set designer Dane Laffrey, the production stars Delaney, Dot-Marie Jones and Thomas Murphy Molony.
+Co-created by Delany, playwright Jen Silverman, director Mike Donahue and set designer Dane Laffrey, the production stars Delany, Dot-Marie Jones and Thomas Murphy Molony.
 From Jan.
 20-Feb.
 18 at Goodman Theatre, 170 N. Dearborn.
 Tickets: $25-$90.
 Visit goodmantheatre.org.

 - Rossini’s retelling of “Cinderella” adds some operatic twists to the classic fairy tale.
 Jean-Pierre Ponnelle’s lush, candy-colored staging is a treat for audiences of all ages.
 Vasilisa Berzhanskaya, in her U.S. operatic debut, portrays Cinderella with Jack Swanson as her prince.
 From Jan.
 21-Feb.
 10 at Lyric Opera, 20 N. Wacker.
 Tickets: $39+.
 Visit lyricopera.org.